ziqian98/Web-Search-Engine-System/QryEval/ReadMe.txt

 It has some data structures and methods that are common to all query operators.
 The rest of the class are abstract definitions of query operator capabilities.

-QryIop and QrySop are extensions of Qry that are specialized for query opeators that produce inverted lists (e.g., TERM, SYN, NEAR/n) and query operators that produce score lists (e.g., AND, SCORE).
+QryIop and QrySop are extensions of Qry that are specialized for query operators that produce inverted lists (e.g., TERM, SYN, NEAR/n) and query operators that produce score lists (e.g., AND, SCORE).

 QryIopTerm, QryIopSyn, and QrySopOr are query operator implementations for term (e.g., "apple"), synonym ("SYN"), and boolean OR query operators.